Blood pressure, or BP, is the force of blood against the blood vessel walls. Blood is pumped throughout the entire body by the heart.

 6. Check your blood sugar

-Use a home monitor to check your blood sugar levels several times a day.
+Consider using a home monitor to check your blood sugar levels throughout the day.
 See your doctor to find out the best diet, exercise, and medication plan to help balance blood sugar levels.

 7. Get your thyroid checked

-A simple blood test can tell your doctor if you have this condition.
-You may need medication and dietary changes to help boost your thyroid function.
+A simple blood test can determine whether you have hypothyroidism.
+You may need medication and a new nutrition plan to help boost your thyroid function.

 8. Wear compression stockings